appnexus/cmp/README.md

 - `gdprApplies`: Booelan: Enable / disable load of the CMP SDK
 - `pubVendorListLocation`: OPTIONAL: location of pub vendor list
 - `globalVendorListLocation`: OPTIONAL: global vendorList is managed by the IAB.
+- `shouldAutoConsent`: OPTIONAL: false by default, agrees to all consents on behalf of user
+- `shouldAutoConsentWithFooter`: OPTIONAL: false by default, agrees to all consents on behalf of user and displays a notice
+- `shouldAutoUpgradeConsent`: OPTIONAL: true by default, if user previously consented and vendor list changed, automatically upgrade consent and display a notice

 #### init: callback

 Use the callback to determine if you should show the consent tool or not.

 - `errorMsg`: STRING // detail on the result CMP initializing
+- `warningMsg`: STRING // detail on the result CMP initializing and automatically handling edge-cases
 - `gdprApplies`: BOOLEAN // true if in EU, false if consent not required
 - `hasConsented`: BOOLEAN // true if use has consented to all permissions
 - `vendorConsents`: OBJECT